- Military Life Cycle

 - Answer your child’s questions with honesty and openness.
 When your child wants to talk, stop what you are doing and give your child your full attention.
 Provide lots of cuddling and comfort.

 - Offer to stay in your child’s room if your child has nightmares or fears.
-Let your child know that you are there for him or her.
+Let your child know that you are there for support.

 - Encourage your child to email, write letters to and telephone the injured parent.
 Provide opportunities for your child to maintain a connection with the injured parent.
 This will allow your child to ask the parent questions.
 It will also help the injured parent remain involved in your child’s life.

-- Schedule an appoint with a child and youth military and family life counselor or call Military OneSource for confidential non-medical counseling.
-Call 800-342-9647.
-OCONUS/international?
-View calling options.
+- Schedule an appointment with a child and youth military and family life counselor or call Military OneSource for confidential non-medical counseling.
+Call 800-342-9647, schedule a live chat or view overseas calling options.

 - Get support for yourself.
 Check out the resources and assistance available for military caregivers.